crutcher/tapestry/docs/TapestryProjectOverview.md

 scientific and engineering applications, such as artificial intelligence, quantum mechanics, fluid dynamics, and computer graphics.

-A expression in a tensor algebra derives its value from a series of functional operations performed on one or more tensors; and producing one or more tensors, for example, consider a basic matrix
+An expression in a tensor algebra derives its value from a series of functional operations performed on one or more tensors; and producing one or more tensors, for example, consider a basic matrix
 multiplication: